usdigitalresponse/usdr-gost/docs/styling.md

 Colors are defined through a base and semantic token system.

 #### Base Tokens
 Base tokens define raw values for styles.
-For example, the USDR red base token color stack defines a gradient of red values in hex:
+For example, the USDR green base token color stack defines a gradient of green values in hex:
 ```scss
 // GREEN
 $raw-green-50: #DAFCE4;